 A big part of the reason Respiratory Therapy is growing at such a rate today is

-The field of health care is definitely growing and will continue on that path for years to come, and Respiratory Therapy will continue to be a big part of that growth.
-While there are surely many other factors to take into consideration, this article shows just a few out-of-the-box reasons why Respiratory Therapy is a growing field, now and forever.
+The field of healthcare is definitely growing and will continue on that path for the foreseeable future.
+This ultimately means that Respiratory Therapy will continue to be a big part of that growth.

-Are you considering a career as a Respiratory Therapist?
-Respiratory Therapy is a better field than people give it credit for.
-For the reasons stated above, it’s clear that opportunities are here now and will continue to be there for years to come.
+Are you considering a Career as a Respiratory Therapist?
+If so, we think you’re making a great decision.
+For the reasons stated above, it’s clear that opportunities are abundant and here to stay.